akirillov/sbt-scalabuff/README.md

 ## Fork Features

 Plugin version was adopted to the latest (at the moment) Scala 2.10.3 version and [ScalaBuff](https://github.com/SandroGrzicic/ScalaBuff) 1.3.6.
-Geneerated sources path was adopted to best IDEA (and gen-idea sbt plugin) compatibility.
+Generated sources path was adopted to best IDEA (and gen-idea sbt plugin) compatibility.

 ## Usage